 Recently I discussed some of the challenges people face when gardening in windy coastal conditions, and some counter-intuitive tips for gardening on the sea coast.
 The biggest struggle is finding plants that will thrive and bloom even with all that wind and salt.
 Trial and error is a big part of gardening, but it’s nice to have some plants that you KNOW will work, too!
-I’ve tested all of these in gardens that are right on the bluffs above the ocean and they are all tough performers:

 (Click on each photo to view larger) Clockwise from top left: Sedum ‘Autumn Joy’/ Hardy Stonecrop, Geranium ‘Rozanne’/ Rozanne Hardy Cranesbill, Leonotis leonuris/ Lion’s Tail, Phlomis fruticosa/ Jerusalem Sage, Geranium ‘Patricia’/ Patricia Hardy Cranesbill, Salvia leucantha/ Mexican Bush Sage, Rosa x ‘Noatraum’/ Pink Flower Carpet Rose, Erigeron karvinskianus/ Santa Barbara Daisy or Fleabane, Euphorbia or Spurge in center.

 Some other great choices?

 Lavenders of every variety (If you want to plant a lot of different lavenders, you may like to check out this book, Lavender: The Grower’s Guide, which has some wonderful photos that allow comparison on flower/ foliage color and plant form.)

 Colorful Culinary Sages (Salvia officianalis) like ‘Icterina’, ‘Tricolor’, and ‘Purpurea’